Ikabot-Collective/ikabot/README.md

 ## ikabot ~ Ikariam Bot

-_Ikabot is a program written in python that grants the same and much more functionality than a premium account in ikariam, without spending ambrosia!_
+_Ikabot is a program written in python that grants the iqual and even more functionality than a premium account in ikariam, without spending ambrosia!_

 ### Features